-Based on organizational change, the Facilities and Construction Department SACS Committee has chosen to scrap the Schooldude Information previously given on our previous Continuous Improvement Plan (CIP).
+Based on organizational change, the Facilities and Construction Department SACS Committee has chosen to discontinue utilizing the Schooldude Information previously provided on the previous Continuous Improvement Plan (CIP).
 We will use the Collin College Physical Plant and Grounds Services Unit Survey results going forward.

 The plan is to use the Collin College Physical Plan and Grounds Services Unit Survey Results to evaluate our success using the biennial survey Spring 2020.